akashpawar6474/DSA-/README.md

 194. Valid Anagram => very simple problem can be solved using freq table
 195. Ransom Note => very similar hashmap problem
 196. Sum of Root To Leaf Binary Numbers => this is same problem as "sum of root to leaf(lc)" which can be solved using backtracking
-197. Sum of Subarrays(gfg - sp) => VIMP can be solved using finding contribution of curr ele by finding in how many subarray it is coming
+197. Sum of Subarrays(gfg - sp) => RAN ALL TC IN GFG BUT FAILED DESPITE OF WORKING SOLUTION VIMP can be solved using finding contribution of curr ele by finding in how many                                       subarray it is coming
 198.